pnbruckner/ha-sun2/README.md

 ## Aditional Sensors

-Besides any sensors specified in the configuration, the following will also be created.
+Besides the sensors described above, the following will also be created automatically.
+Simply enable or disable these entities as desired.

 ### Point in Time Sensors